Jayesh-Kamble/Jayesh-Kamble/README.md

 💬 **Ask me about:**
-Anything tech-related things, collaboration opportunities, or fun side projects!
+Anything Tech-related things, collaboration opportunities, or fun side projects!

 🌱 **Seeking help with:**
 Expanding my knowledge in tools, frameworks, and best practices in software development.